 - €350 GAS*

 I found Iceland totally worth the cost.
-Generally, it’s great to book things piece by piece, so you don’t really feel that it’s a more expensive trip than usual.
-Especially with the car and the flights – which, admittedly, we booked way too late.
-We could have saved another €100 if we had booked a month earlier, but hey.
+To soften the blow, book things piece by piece, so you don’t feel that it’s a more expensive trip than usual.
+And if you’re really on a budget, there’s a ton of ways to save money if you want to.
+We opted to stay in guesthouses and B&Bs, but you can bring costs down with hostels and – in the summer – camping.
+Booking flights a month earlier could have also saved us another €100 – but hey.
 I didn’t have this blog to read.